Salijon Abdurahmanov

-Salijon Abdurahmanov (Solijon Abdurahmonov; 28 May 1950, Nukus, Uzbekistan - 26 July 2025, Germany) was an Uzbek journalist who contributed to Radio Free Europe, Voice of America and uznews.net.
-In October 2008, he was given a ten-year prison sentence for marijuana and opium possession.
-He asserted his innocence of the charges, stating that the drugs were planted by police officers.
+Salijon Abdurahmanov (Solijon Abdurahmonov; 28 May 1950 – 26 July 2025) was an Uzbek journalist who contributed to Radio Free Europe, Voice of America, and uznews.net.
+In October 2008, he was given a ten‑year prison sentence for marijuana and opium possession.
+He maintained his innocence, stating that the drugs had been planted by police officers.
 Several international human rights NGOs called for his release, including Amnesty International, which designated him a prisoner of conscience.
-In 2014 he was awarded the Johann Philipp Palm prize for freedom of expression and the press.
-He was freed from detention in October 2017.
+In 2014, he was awarded the Johann Philipp Palm Prize for freedom of expression and the press.
+He was released from detention in October 2017.

 Career

 Abdurahmanov worked as a correspondent for Radio Free Europe until 2005.
 He also contributed to the Institute for War and Peace Reporting.
-At the time of his arrest, he was a contributor to Voice of America's Uzbek service as well as the independent news site uznews.net.
+At the time of his arrest, he was a contributor to Voice of America's Uzbek service as well as to the independent news site uznews.net.

 He was an activist for the independence of Karakalpakstan, a region of Uzbekistan bordering the Aral Sea.

-Before his journalistic career he taught Russian language and literature for 23 years in a village school in the Amu Darya district of Karakalpakstan.
+Before his journalistic career, he taught Russian language and literature for 23 years in a village school in the Amu Darya district of Karakalpakstan.